Lymphoma - non-Hodgkin's; NHL; B-cell lymphomas

 A current standard chemotherapy regimen for NHL is CHOP.
 CHOP is a combination of cyclophosphamide, doxorubicin hydrochloride (Adriamycin), vincristine (Oncovin), and prednisone.
 It is particularly effective for many stages of lymphoma when used in combination with rituximab (Rituxan), a biologic drug.
 (See Biologic Therapy section of this report.)
 Some studies of this combination in low-grade lymphomas have reported response rates of 70% to 100%.

-Bendamustine (Treanda, Bendeka) has been replacing CHOP in the management of low grade lymphomas.
-It is often used in combination with rituximab.
+Bendamustine (Treanda, Bendeka) has replaced CHOP in the management of low grade lymphomas.
+It is often used in combination with rituximab (combination called BR).

 Fludarabine (Fludara) is a type of drug called a nucleoside analogue.
 It is one of the most used drugs for treating low-grade lymphomas.
 Fludarabine is often used in a chemotherapy regimen called FCR (fludarabine, cyclophosphamide, and rituximab).
 Other fludarabine regimens for follicular and low-grade lymphomas are FAD (fludarabine, adriamycin, and dexamethasone) and FND (fludarabine, mitoxantrone, and dexamethasone).